ddzumajo/udacity-ds-nanodegree/capstone_project/README.md

 4. Test your changes to ensure they work as expected.
 5. Submit a pull request describing your changes.

+## Medium article
+An article published in medium is also avaiable.
+[Link](https://medium.com/@ddzumajo/predicting-manhattan-apartment-prices-exploring-airbnb-dataset-in-new-york-bff972f41a63)

 ## License
 Please note that this project is for educational purposes and serves as a starting point for your own analysis.
 It may not cover all edge cases or provide production-ready solutions.
 Use it responsibly and adapt it to your specific needs.